jdoleary/Spellmasons/docs/QAProtocol.md

 - Run `npm run headless-build-only` to check tsc errors which `npm run bun-headless` will not catch

 NEW for July:
+- Test deathmason discard count on multiplayer (non host)
 - Test cardmason sync on new multiplayer game
 - Test wizard picker large and small
     - Make sure wizard picker works in hotseat
-- Rename cardmason as deathmason with clouds and everything "Play as the Deathmason!"

 --- Archived
 - Uncomment: commits: `gate: Temporarily disable Cardmason until update`